GGLAB-KU/gecturk/README.md

 > Datasets

-The datasets can be downloaded from [here](https://drive.google.com/drive/folders/1Ip4vO9Qdl-Bm1mdNwMDjmL9lbTn3xbeP?usp=sharing).
+The datasets can be downloaded from [here](https://drive.google.com/drive/folders/121DNJ65WiCl3LvgDc9Cb9EXtNRk6XThR?usp=sharing) or from huggingface [repository](https://huggingface.co/datasets/GGLab/GECTurk).
 After downloading the dataset, move it to the corresponding dataset directory.

+We also provide preprocessed version of the "de/da clitic errors" dataset proposed by [Arikan et. al.](https://www.cmpe.boun.edu.tr/~onurgu/publication/arikan-2019-detecting/) in the datasets/boun directory.
+They follow the M2 format and annotated with the error classes proposed by the GECTurk paper.

 ```bash
 mkdir datasets